 Mark Twain said “cauliflower is nothing but cabbage with a college education.”
 Indeed it is related to cabbage and a member of the disease-fighting brassicas, which also include broccoli, kale, and Brussels sprouts.
 Cauliflower is low in calories, high in fiber, and rich in vitamins and minerals, including vitamin C, potassium, folic acid, and a health protective compound called isothiocyanate.

-Although rich in nutritious cancer-preventive phytochemicals, cauliflower also contains goitrogens, compounds that can suppress thyroid function.
+Although rich in nutritious cancer-preventive goitrogens, compounds that can suppress thyroid function.
 However, cooking neutralizes much of this property and cauliflower and brassicas are fine for many people with low thyroid activity when eaten in appropriate amounts (for example, not juiced and consumed in large quantities.)
 The more sensitive thyroid patients may want to monitor the effects of brassicas on their thyroid health.
-But for the average person the health benefits of cauliflower and other brassicas far outweigh any potential effects of goitrogens, the risks of which are not well documented in the first place.
+But for the average person the health benefits of cauliflower and other brassicas far outweigh any potential effects of goitrogens, the risks of which are not well documented in the first place., cauliflower also contains

 Cauliflower can be enjoyed in a variety of ways